Enterprise-CMCS/macpro-mako/docs/docs/services/auth.md

 - identity pool:  this is associated with the user pool, and allows us to grant certain AWS permissions to authenticated and/or unauthenticated entities.
     - authenticated users may assume a role that gives them permissions to invoke the api gateway, as well as see information about their own cognito user.
     - unauthenticated user may assume a role that gives them no permissions.

+In the near future, higher environments will configure IDM as an external identity provider.
+Ephemeral/dev environments will continue to use only the cognito user pool.